grandpa90/logistic_regression_classification/README.md

 ## Overview

-This Project focus on multiple linear regression Model
+This Project focus Logistic Linear Regression

 ## Table of Contents